Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bound for Counting Edge Covers

-The idea is that the vertices $v_{uu,i,\ell}$ are selected, if the clause is not yet satisfied and is also not satisfied by the assignment from this group.
-The vertices $v_{ss,i,\ell}$ are selected if the clause was already satisfied (and will be satisfied in the future).
-The vertices $v_{\square s,i,\ell}$ are selected if the clause is satisfied by the assignment of the $i$th group, independent from whether the clause was already satisfied.
+The idea is as follows.
+The vertices $v_{uu,i,\ell}$ are selected if the clause is not yet satisfied and the clause is also not satisfied by the assignment for the $i$th group.
+The vertices $v_{ss,i,\ell}$ are selected if the clause is already satisfied but not satisfied by the assignment for the $i$th group.
+The vertices $v_{\square s,i,\ell}$ are selected if the clause is satisfied by the assignment for the $i$th group independent from whether the clause is already satisfied.

 \item We make $s_0$ and $u_k$ adjacent to $d$ new vertices, each.
-This ensures that in an MIS the vertices $s_0$ and $u_k$ are not selected.
-Instead, the vertices $u_0$ and $s_k$ should be selected representing that the clause is initially not satisfied and eventually is satisfied, respectively. \end{enumerate} For the correctness observe that we only count the vertices that are newly introduced.
+This ensures that in a maximum independent set the vertices $s_0$ and $u_k$ are not selected.
+Instead, the vertices $u_0$ and $s_k$ should be selected.
+Which corresponds to the case that the clause is initially not satisfied but eventually is satisfied. \end{enumerate} For the proof of correctness, we only count the vertices that are newly introduced.
 That is, we do not count the vertices $w_{i,S,\ell}$.

-\begin{claim} If the assignment satisfies the clause and is consistently encoded, then there is a unique way of selecting exactly $(k+1) + (kd) + (2d)$ vertices for a MIS. \end{claim} \begin{claimproof} We select $k+1$ vertices of the first type, $kd$ vertices of the second type, and $2d$ vertices of the third type.
-Bounding the size of the MIS for each type of vertices separately, shows that no MIS can be of larger size.
+\begin{claim} If the assignment is consistently encoded and satisfies the clause, then there is a unique maximal independent set with $(k+1) + (kd) + (2d)$ vertices. \end{claim} \begin{claimproof} We select $k+1$ vertices of the first type, $kd$ vertices of the second type, and $2d$ vertices of the third type.
+Bounding the size of the maximum independent set for each type of vertices separately, shows that no independent set can be of larger size.

 By these observations, we must select all vertices of the third type.
-This implies that we must select the vertex $u_0$ as we either must select $s_i$ or $u_i$ for all $i\in[0,k]$.
+As we must select, for all $i\in[0,k]$, either $s_i$ or $u_i$, the vertex $u_0$ must be selected.
 We select the other vertices in rounds.

-If $u_{i-1}$ is selected, we cannot select $v_{ss,i,\ell}$ for the MIS.
-By the above observation and since we want to construct an independent set we must either select all $v_{uu,i,\ell}$ or all $v_{\square s,i,\ell}$.
-But observe that we can only select the latter ones, if the assignment for group $i$ is satisfying because the nodes are connected to the vertices that represent a unsatisfying assignment.
-Conversely, the former vertices can only be selected if the assignment is unsatisfying, as they are connected to vertices representing a satisfying assignment.
+If $u_{i-1}$ is selected, we cannot select $v_{ss,i,\ell}$ for the independent set.
+By the above observation and since we want to construct an independent set, we must select either all $v_{uu,i,\ell}$ vertices, for $\ell\in[d]$, or all $v_{\square s,i,\ell}$ vertices, for $\ell\in[d]$.
+Observe that we can only select the vertices $v_{\square s,i,\ell}$ if the assignment for group $i$ is satisfying because these vertices are only connected to the vertices that represent an \emph{unsatisfying} assignment.
+Conversely, the vertices $v_{uu,i,\ell}$ can only be selected if the assignment is unsatisfying, as they are connected to vertices representing a \emph{satisfying} assignment.